 2. Clarification: Defining Roles and Expectations

-This stage focuses on ensuring new hires fully understand their role, responsibilities, and how their work contributes to the organisation’s objectives.
+New hires need crystal-clear understanding of their role, responsibilities, performance metrics, and how their work contributes to the organisation’s overall goals.

 3. Culture: Immersion and Belonging